Doctoral Internship In Psychology

 Didactics include the following:

-- Weekly didactic training seminars related to eating disorders and co-morbid conditions and treatment;
+- Regular didactic training seminars throughout the year related to eating disorders and co-morbid conditions and treatment;

 - Biweekly professional development seminar.